 The Issuer has not engaged, since its incorporation, in any material activities other than those relating to the raising of funds through the capital markets.
+The Issuer's objects and purposes can be found in article 2 of its statuts.
+The Issuer has a duration of 99 years under article 5 of its statuts.

 On 12 October 2012, the Issuer issued EUR 500 million of unsubordinated fixed rate notes due 12 October 2015.
+On 8 October 2013, the Issuer issued CHF 200 million of unsubordinated fixed rate notes due 8 October 2018 and on 6 December 2013 the Issuer issued CZK 500 million of unsubordinated fixed rate notes due 6 December 2018.
 As at the date of this Base Prospectus, the Issuer has not undertaken any further issues of debt instruments.